University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 Can competitive scholarships be stacked with other aid?

-Typically, full-tuition awards replace other tuition-specific scholarships but may stack with outside/private scholarships up to the total cost of attendance.
+Typically, full-tuition awards replace other tuition-specific scholarships but may stack with outside/private scholarships up to total cost of attendance.

 Do these awards require essays or interviews?